jbroadway/docs/docs/1.0/creator-tools/creating-interactions-with-props-and-event-triggers.md

 * **OnExit** - Do something when an object exits the collider's volume.

-You can also limit whether the events on a ColliderElement should trigger for **Everything**, only a user's **Hands**, only a user's **Index Finger**, a list of specific objects, or only objects with a custom tag (see CustomTag below), to create larger or more fine-grained interactions.
+You can also limit whether the events on a ColliderElement should trigger for **Everything**, only a user's **Hands**, only a user's **Index Finger**, a specific **Object List**, or only objects with a **Custom Tag** (see [CustomTag](#customtag) below), to create larger or more fine-grained interactions.

 ![ColliderElement component](https://www.flipsidexr.com/files/docs/screenshots/collider-element.png)

+### ToggleElement

+Attaching a ToggleElement instead of a ColliderElement works the same way but keeps track of its on/off state so you can do things like turn a light on/off with repeated button presses.

+ToggleElement has the following properties to control its behaviour:

+* **InitiaState** (On/Off) - Control whether it should start in an Off (default) or On state.

+In addition to the OnEnter/OnExit events that it inherits from ColliderElement, ToggleElement adds the following additional Unity event triggers:

+* **OnActivated** - Do something when the element enters its On state.
+* **OnDeactivated** - Do something when the element enters its Off state.

+All other options are identical to ColliderElement.

 ### ScreenElement